 It's easy to take better photos with your Android smartphone, you just need to break out of the comfort zone that is Auto mode.
-Here are AndroidPIT's best tips and tricks for taking better pictures with Android, all of which can be accomplished on most Android smartphones and will improve your photography for little or no extra cost.
+Here are AndroidPIT's best tips and tricks for taking better pictures with Android, which we've updated following some great suggestions in our comments.

 There is a time and a place for the LED flash on smartphone cameras, but because it tends to be located very close to the lens, it can have a nasty glaring effect.
 If natural light isn't quite enough, increase the exposure value (EV) and ISO on your camera.
 Bear in mind that increasing ISO will also increase the graininess or 'noise' in your pictures.

 The exception to this rule, as suggested by BruinGuy, is when taking pictures in daylight when the sun is behind the subject of your picture.
 Of course, where you can help it, the sun should be behind your camera, but when you can't avoid this, try using the flash to illuminate the faces or details that would otherwise be in shadow.

 Don't use digital zoom – EVER!

 Digital zoom is notorious for destroying smartphone photos.
 Unless your camera has an optical zoom, where the camera lens actually protrudes out of your device (like the actually-not-great Samsung Galaxy K Zoom), all zooming does is enlarge and crop the picture.

 "Can't I just do that after I've taken the photo?"
 I hear you ask.
 Well, yes, you can – that's the point!
 Digital zoom merely narrows the editing options for your picture.
 Take fully zoomed-out photos, then crop them manually if you want to.